Stress can be work-related, school-related, home-related, or some combination of the three.

 27. Almost 60% of Adults Will Turn to Alcohol to Escape Stress.

-We are not advocating hiding behind a bottle of alcohol to avoid stressful situations, but this is what nearly 60% of adults do, according to the stress statistics we found.
+We are not advocating hiding behind a bottle of alcohol to avoid stressful situations, but this is what nearly 60% of adults do, according to the data we found.

 This is another one of those less than healthy methods of reducing stress since it’s temporary and can also come with some health issues if used regularly.